Kanishkrawatt/CPP/Oops/readme.md

 #### [Inheritance](/Oops/Inheritance)

-It is Basically creating a derived class from an existing class. ie. A class that has the properties (data, function) of the base class
-Defination:
-` The capability of a class to derive properties and charactersitics from another class is called Inheritance.`
+Inheritance is a way to reuse code.
+It is a way to create a new class from an existing class.
+The new class is called a subclass (or derived class, or child class).
+The one it inherits from is called a superclass (or base class, or parent class).
+The Subclass inherits all the methods and variables from the superclass.
+It can also add its own methods and variables.

 ```cpp
 Syntax: